lnls-sirius/cod-monitor/front_end/src/components/readme.txt

         -> Item: Build an alternate button with icons -> Led: Show a Led button with its state
         -> Loading: Show a loading animation
+        -> Message: Show an alert message
         -> Modals: Show a Modal structure
+        -> Tooltip: Show a Tooltip for interactive components

     - Structure: Contain the basic structural components -> Footer: All the footer information
         -> Header: Container for the header
-        -> Logo: Show the two Logos of the LNLS and the CNPEM -> Navigator: Allows the navigation between the two pages
+        -> Info: Show information about the webpage for the user -> Logo: Show the two Logos of the LNLS and the CNPEM -> Navigator: Allows the navigation between the two pages